MarjoleinHordijk/PythonTutorials/docs/source/02_BeyondBasics.rst

 Beyond the Basics
 ============================================

-These tutorials are meant for those that understand the basic language featues of Python and have their IDE set up and ready to code.
+These tutorials are meant for those that understand the basic language features of Python and have their IDE set up and ready to code.
 Are you not there yet?
 Check out the "Getting Started with Python" tutorials.

 .. toctree::
    :maxdepth: 1